-- the sale of shares to the underwriters; - the issuance by the Company of shares of common stock upon the exercise of any equity award granted under an equity plan that is disclosed in this prospectus and the filing of a registration statement on Form S-8 related thereto:

-- the issuance by the Company of shares upon the exercise, conversion or exchange of the Company's securities disclosed in this prospectus; - the issuance by the Company of up to 5.0% of the shares of common stock outstanding immediately following this offering in connection with mergers, acquisitions or commercial or strategic transactions; provided that the recipients sign a lock-up agreement with the underwriters for the remainder of the restricted period; - transactions by any person other than us relating to shares of common stock or other securities acquired in this offering or in open-market transactions after the date set forth on the cover of this prospectus; provided that no filing under Section 16(a) of the Exchange Act is required or voluntarily made in connection with subsequent sales of the common stock or other securities acquired in such transactions; - certain other transfers by any person other than us, including as bona fide gifts, by will or intestacy, to a trust for the benefit of such person or their immediate family, to immediate family members, to permitted custodians, by operation of law, to the Company upon termination of employment or for the purposes of exercising options on a "net exercise" or "cashless" basis, to such person's affiliates or as a distribution such person's equity holders, in connection with a bona fide third-party tender offer, in connection with a reclassification of the Company's capital stock or to such person's officers, partners or members in connection with such officers', partners' or members' donation to certain charities; provided that, in certain cases, the transferee executes and delivers a lock-up agreement, no filing under Section 16(a) of the Exchange Act is required or voluntarily made in connection therewith and/or the such transfer or distribution does not constitute a disposition for value; or - the establishment of a trading plan pursuant to Rule 10b5-1 under the Exchange Act for the transfer of shares of common stock, provided that (i) such plan does not provide for the transfer of common stock during the restricted period and (ii) no public announcement or filing under the Exchange Act is required or voluntarily made regarding the establishment of such plan.
+- the sale of shares to the underwriters; - the sale of shares pursuant to Rule 10b5-1 trading plans established prior to the date of this prospectus; - the issuance by the Company of shares of common stock upon the exercise of any equity award granted under an equity plan that is disclosed in this prospectus and the filing of a registration statement on Form S-8 related thereto; - the issuance by the Company of shares upon the exercise, conversion or exchange of the Company's securities disclosed in this prospectus; - the issuance by the Company of up to 5.0% of the shares of common stock outstanding immediately following this offering in connection with mergers, acquisitions or commercial or strategic transactions; provided that the recipients sign a lock-up agreement with the underwriters for the remainder of the restricted period; - transactions by any person other than us relating to shares of common stock or other securities acquired in this offering or in open-market transactions after the date set forth on the cover of this prospectus; provided that no filing under Section 16(a) of the Exchange Act is required or voluntarily made in connection with subsequent sales of the common stock or other securities acquired in such transactions; - certain other transfers by any person other than us, including as bona fide gifts, by will or intestacy, to a trust for the benefit of such person or their immediate family, to immediate family members, to permitted custodians, by operation of law, to the Company upon termination of employment or for the purposes of exercising options on a "net exercise" or "cashless" basis, to such person's affiliates or as a distribution such person's equity holders, in connection with a bona fide third-party tender offer, in connection with a reclassification of the Company's capital stock or to such person's officers, partners or members in connection with such officers', partners' or members' donation to certain charities; provided that, in certain cases, the transferee executes and delivers a lock-up agreement, no filing under Section 16(a) of the Exchange Act is required or voluntarily made in connection therewith and/or the such transfer or distribution does not constitute a disposition for value; or the establishment of a trading plan pursuant to Rule 10b5-1 under the Exchange Act for the transfer of shares of common stock, provided that (i) such plan does not provide for the transfer of common stock during the restricted period and (ii) no public announcement or filing under the Exchange Act is required or voluntarily made regarding the establishment of such plan.

 Jefferies LLC, Morgan Stanley & Co.
 LLC and BofA Securities, Inc., in their sole discretion, may release the common stock and other securities subject to the lock-up agreements described above in whole or in part at any time.
-There are no existing agreements between the underwriters and any of the holders of our common stock who will execute a lock-up agreement providing consent to the sale of shares prior to the expiration of the lock-up period described above.
+Except with respect to the waiver described above, there are no existing agreements between the underwriters and any of the holders of our common stock who are party to such lock-up agreements providing consent to the sale of shares prior to the expiration of the lock-up period described above.